Read and write words that end with -uck.

 - Book: Duck, Duck, Goose! by Kristen Hall (optional)

-Tell the children they will play Duck, Duck, Goose and they will read and write words ending with -uck: duck, luck, and stuck.
+The children will play Duck, Duck, Goose and they will read and write words ending with -uck: duck, luck, and stuck.

 Duck, Duck, Goose